College students and STIs

 What are the average number of STDs on college campuses and the most common ones?

-Sexually transmitted diseases (STDs) or sexually transmitted infections (STIs) are infections transmitted through sexual activity or behavior.
-Most college students are between the ages of 15 to 24 (most commonly 18 to 22), which has been found to be the group that is most susceptible to new STI infections.
-In fact, people in this age group acquire almost half of all new STIs every year, with individuals between the ages of 20 to 24 accounting for the highest infection rates.
-This annual increase of new infections can be explained by many sociocultural phenomena, including lack of sex education, insufficient access to safer sex materials, inability to pay for testing and treatment, discomfort with reproductive health facilities and services, and concerns regarding confidentiality.
-However, the risk of STI infection is palpable, and there are many ways you can protect yourself.
+Sexually transmitted diseases (STDs), or now more commonly known as sexually transmitted infections (STIs), are infections spread through sexual activity or behavior.
+Most undergraduate college students fall between the ages of 15 to 24, which is the age group most susceptible to new STIs.
+It can be hard to report on the exact number of STIs on college campuses as it can vary so greatly between schools and that information is often not reported publicly.
+However, what is known is the overall prevalence rate among people that are college-aged.
+In fact, people in this age group acquire almost half of all new STIs every year, with individuals aged 20 to 24 accounting for the highest infection rates.
+Many factors may contribute to this phenomenon, including lack of sex education, insufficient access to safer sex materials, inability to pay for testing and treatment, unfamiliarity or discomfort with sexual health resources and services, and concerns regarding confidentiality.
+However, STI risk reduction, treatment, and care are all more easily manageable with access to accurate information.

 It’s good to note that STIs affect individuals of all backgrounds, races, ethnicities, genders, sexual orientations, and ages, and that the prevalence or rate of STIs tends to vary between different demographics.
 With that said, according to the Centers for Disease Control and Prevention (CDC), the following STIs are relatively common among college-aged young adults: